elastic/search-ui/ADVANCED.md

 > [@elastic/search-ui](https://github.com/elastic/search-ui/tree/master/packages/search-ui)

-One way to think of the Headless Core is as a search experience without a view.
-Instead of providing UI like search boxes and dropdowns, it provides the underlying "state" and "actions" associated with that UI.
-For instance, instead of a "search box", the core has a `searchTerm` property which represents the value of the search box (the state), and a `setSearchTerm` method to update that searchTerm (the action).
+The Headless Core implements the functionality behind a search experience, but without its own view.
+It provides the underlying "state" and "actions" associated with that UI.
+For instance, the core provides a `setSearchTerm` action, which can be used to save a `searchTerm` property in the state.
+Calling `setSearchTerm` using the value of an <input> will save the `searchTerm` to be used to build a query.

-Search UI lets you work directly with "state" and "actions", which means you are not restricted to using JUST a `SearchBox` component for collecting input from a user.
-You could use any type of input you want!
-As long as it ends up calling `setSearchTerm`, it will "just work".
-This gives you maximum flexibility over your experience.
+All of the components in this library use the Headless Core under the hood.
+For instance, Search UI provides a `SearchBox` component for collecting input from a user.
+But you are not restricted to using just that component.
+Since Search UI lets you work directly with "state" and "actions", you could use any type of input you want!
+As long as your input or component calls the Headless Core's `setSearchTerm` action, it will "just work".
+This gives you maximum flexibility over your experience if you need more than the components in Search UI have to offer.

-All of the components in this library use the headless core under the hood.
-You too can work directly with the headless core if you need more than the components offer.

-The `SearchProvider` is just a React wrapper around the Headless Core, and makes state and actions available to Search UI and in a React [Context](https://reactjs.org/docs/context.html), and also via a [Render Prop](https://reactjs.org/docs/render-props.html)
+The `SearchProvider` is a React wrapper around the Headless Core, and makes state and actions available to Search UI and in a React [Context](https://reactjs.org/docs/context.html), and also via a [Render Prop](https://reactjs.org/docs/render-props.html)